-A long-running fan favorite, the Radiohead bear logo never appeared on any official album artwork, but showed up in various incarnations via supplemental promotional videos and graphics on the Radiohead.com website throughout the early 2000s.
+A long-running fan favorite, the Radiohead bear logo never appeared on any official album artwork, but showed up in various incarnations via supplemental promotional videos, art and graphics on the Radiohead.com website throughout the early 2000s.
 The bear imagery was even evoked through the title of the instrumental track "Hunting Bears" on Kid A's follow-up album, Amnesiac (2001).
 Though the Radiohead bear comes in many forms and variations, it always features the same carnivorous grin, perched ears, and large unblinking eyes.

 So what are the origins and history of the Radiohead bear illustration?
-Radiohead's logo remarkably resembles a charcoal, crayon and pencil sketch titled "Tree Like a Grinning Skull and the First Spring-Beauty" by nature artist Charles Burchfield circa 1919.
+On close inspection, Radiohead's logo remarkably resembles a charcoal, crayon and pencil sketch titled "Tree Like a Grinning Skull and the First Spring-Beauty" by American nature artist Charles Burchfield circa 1919.
 Though the title ironically refers to the new life and colorful growth associated with springtime, Burchfield's black and white sketch seems almost like a memento mori of death.
 In the sketch, a cavernous, ghostly white tree balloons up before a dark, stormy sky.
-As in his house paintings, Burchfield gives the tree an uncanny life with anthropomorphic features, with holes in the canopy resembling a "grinning" skull face.
+As in his house paintings, Burchfield gives the tree an uncanny life via anthropomorphic features, with holes in the canopy resembling a "grinning" skull face.

 In comparison, the Radiohead bear almost looks like it could have been drawn by Charles Burchfield himself.
 The face of the Radiohead bear is strikingly similar to Burchfield's tree, sharing the same reptilian eyes, perched ears, and pointy teeth.
 Though the Radiohead bear was later simplified into an easily reproduced logo format, the stippling effects in earlier line drawings of the creature bear even more of a resemblance to Burchfield's sketch (above).

-"Tree Like a Grinning Skull" is reminiscent of much of Burchfield's art work during this time period.
+The "Tree Like a Grinning Skull" sketch is reminiscent of much of Burchfield's art work during this time period.
 In both his house paintings and nature art, Burchfield tends to imbue an otherworldly and often unsettling energy into landscapes that usually feel safe and in some cases even boring.
 Burchfield's artistic ability to transform the mundane into something uncanny and even threatening very well may have inspired Stanley Donwood and Thom Yorke, who are also known to draw out the fiercer, more primitive aspects of modern day society in their work with Radiohead.

 What do you think?
 Was the Radiohead bear inspired by Charles Burchfield?

 What is the meaning of the song "Paint it Black" by the Rolling Stones?
-An interpretation and analysis of the song lyrics reveals the importance of the Vietnam War in "Paint it Black."

 What is the meaning and history of dream catchers?
-What are the origins, legend and story behind the dreamcatcher?
+This is the story of the origins, legend and purpose of a dreamcatcher.